wyysf-98/MoCo_Flow/README.md

             -c configs/xxx/init_nerf.yaml \
             --dist

 Second, for fast convergence, you should initialize the forward/backward NoF model separately.
-This stage can be processed simultaneously.
-This may takes ~6 hours using 4 GPUs.
+This stage can be processed simultaneously and may takes ~6 hours using 4 GPUs.

     python -m torch.distributed.launch \
             --nproc_per_node=4 train.py \